FabianS-Privat/CyclonCheatSheetSite/docs/Act 1/Coast.md

 The **Golden Rule of Coast** is that Waypoints and Exits have to be on Water Level.

-Generally Walk East / North-East to identify the direction the Layout is going.
+Generally Walk East / North-East to identify the direction the Layout is extending.
 Follow along the Coast and try to get a Layer down for each Layer that you go upwards.
 A Layer up is indicated by a Ledge / Slope.

 There is one variant that goes southwards.
-You will notice you are in the south variant if you enter the zone facing west and notice no Major identifier or Slope when walking east.
+The South Variant places you facing South at the North Edge, all other Layouts that place you facing South open up North.

 :::danger Long Coast
 When identifying the Layout as **the Long Coast**, consider logging to Town and making a new Instance, it is faster than running the Zone.
 :::

 ### Major Zone Identifier